cameronkerrnz/logstash-filter-dnssummary/README.md

-# Logstash Plugin
+# DNS Summary ("Public Suffix") Logstash Plugin

 This is a plugin for [Logstash](https://github.com/elastic/logstash).

+The intent of this plugin is to take a FQDN, such as might be parsed from a Squid proxy access log, and summarise that to the 'site' domain; eg. anything.example.co.nz should summarise to example.co.nz.
+This is not a trivial process and for some inputs will require the use of the data from the [Public Suffix List](https://publicsuffix.org/), a snapshot of which is included locally.
+However, it doesn't stop there, and it will also attempt to provide sane (if inaccurate) summarisations for inputs such as IP addresses, and aims to do the correct thing for internationalised domain names.

-It is fully free and fully open source.
+This plugin is fully free and fully open source.
 The license is Apache 2.0, meaning you are pretty much free to use it however you want in whatever way.

 ## Documentation